cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw velero_restore_team_a)
     ```

-> [!NOTE]
-> It is possible to use also [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) using [s3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3) but the recommended approach is using Velero for EBS Storage.

-- EFS Storage is protected in [AWS Backup](https://aws.amazon.com/backup/) with a regular Backup Plan.
-Additional On-Demand Backup can be created.
-Restore can be performed and item level (Access Points) or full restore.

-  - Protected Resource

-    ```sh
-    eval $(terraform output --raw aws_backup_efs_protected_resource) | . jq
-    ```

-  - EFS Access point (they match with CloudBees CI `pvc`)

-    ```sh
-    eval $(terraform output --raw efs_access_points) | . jq .AccessPoints[].RootDirectory.Path
-    ```

-> [!NOTE]
-> At moment, there is not Best Practice to Restore Dinamically EFS PVCs (see [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39)).
-The only way would be using [CloudBees Backup plugin](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin) using [s3 as storage](https://docs.cloudbees.com/docs/cloudbees-ci/latest/backup-restore/cloudbees-backup-plugin#_amazon_s3).
+- However, the CloudBees Backup plugin would be the only choice for EFS Storage.
+At the moment of writing this blueprint, there is no Best Practice to Restore Dynamically EFS PVCs (see [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39)).

 ### Observability